"Hey boy, who am I going to leave these hands to when I’m gone?”

 Strolling slowly just within darkness’ reach.

 Maud Gonne was born in Tongham, near Surrey, England in 1865 to Captain Thomas Gonne of the 17th Light Dragoons and his wife Edith Firth Cook.
-Edith belonged to the wealthy Cooke family,…Continue
+Edith belonged to the wealthy Cooke family, manufacturers of silk, linen, and cotton goods.
+Her Grandfather was also…Continue

 Wayne Rooney is tiny.
 Really tiny.
 I stood less than ten feet away from him on Sunday, on the pitch in the Aviva, and I reckoned I was taller than him.
 When I got home I checked and so I am.
 But then I reckoned I was taller than most of the Irish and English football…Continue